nwvbug/YouTubeMusic-Beautifier/README.md

   - If it is there, that means you are using one of the backup lyric databases.
 You can click on the clock to set a lyric offset in case the lyric timing is not accurate.
 Your offsets are saved to your Chrome's storage.
 - There is no settings menu in v1.0.0.
 However, that is coming soon (with the release of a performance mode)

+## What to expect from v1.1.0 (Next Version)
+- Settings Menu
+  - Customize background tint and animations
+- Device Connectivity
+  - Connect your phone or other device to control your PC's music playback!
+- Skip-to Lyrics
+  - Select a lyric and skip to that portion of the song

 ## How it works

 - Content script of the extension watches for mutations on the web app, and sends them to the extension's page.